Zhimin-C/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a fourth-year Ph.D. student at Clemson University.
-My primary research interests are 3D self-supervised and semi-supervised learning, multi-modality learning, and the exploration of foundational models applied to 3D domains.
+My primary research interests are 3D self-supervised and semi-supervised learning, multi-modality learning, and the application of foundational models in 3D domains.
 I always welcome the opportunity to explore new research areas.
 {style="text-align: justify;"}